Health Sciences Application Process

 - There is no minimum score that is required.
 However, the higher your score, the better your admission ranking will be.

-Listed below are resources to aid the prospective student prepare for the TEAS V (Allied Health) examination.
+Listed below are resources to aid the prospective student to prepare for the TEAS V (Allied Health) examination.

 Prior to submitting your application, please upload the following documents to your Certified Profile account.

 - TEAS V (Allied Health) or HOBET V Test Results

 Print and fill out a Radiology program application.
 Submit your program application form to the Health Sciences Admissions Office no later than 5 p.m.
 February 1.

 Please note that if you are admitted to the program, it will be provisional until you complete a required observation period of 4 hours at a local imaging department that the department arranges and schedules for you.
 After you complete the observation period successfully, you will be granted full admission contingent upon successfully passing a criminal background check, drug screen and other clinical requirements (see below).

 Individuals accepted for Radiology admission are required to complete a physical examination, tuberculosis test and a CPR course upon direction from the department.
 Please see the Technical Standards as noted on Program Requirements.